High-redshift transverse BAO measurements with the SDSS quasar catalog: Main Results

 \subsection{Cosmological interpretation}

-In this section, we perform a statistical analysis of a public dataset of transverse BAO measurements, including the new measurement obtained in this work, to determine the best-fit parameters $(\Omega_m, h r_d)$ of the flat-$\Lambda$CDM model.
+In this section, we perform statistical analyses of a public dataset of transverse BAO measurements, with the inclusion of two new measurements obtained in this work, in order to determine the best-fit parameters $(\Omega_m, h r_d)$ of the flat $\Lambda$CDM model.

+As discussed in Section~\ref{sec:bao_fit}, our tomographic analysis identified four shells with highly significant BAO signature.
+However, adjacent bins (e.g., $z_{\rm eff} = 1.715$ and $1.725$) exhibit intrinsic statistical correlation due to their proximity.
+We select for our analyses non-overlapping redshift bins, to obtain uncorrelated BAO measurements.
+Furthermore, evaluating the goodness-of-fit for our 6-parameter model (see equation~(\ref{eq:ajuste})) over 20 angular data points (i.e., with 14 degrees of freedom), we find that the shells at $z_{\rm eff} = 1.725$ and $z_{\rm eff} = 1.775$ provide exceptional reduced chi-squared values ($\chi^2_\nu \simeq 0.95$ and $\chi^2_\nu \simeq 1.04$, respectively), whereas the bins at $z_{\rm eff}= 1.715$ and $z_{\rm eff} = 1.785$ present noisier fits ($\chi^2_\nu > 2.0$).
+Since the two selected optimal shells --at $z_{\rm eff} = 1.725$ and $z_{\rm eff} = 1.775$-- have a redshift separation of $0.05$ (a value much larger than the thickness of our shells, $\Delta z = 0.01$), they do not overlap and can therefore be safely considered independent measurements.